UtrechtUniversity/FAIR-Cheatsheets/README.md

   <img alt="Template" src="https://user-images.githubusercontent.com/128072114/235349097-ee874dbf-0025-46a2-b290-c787fb43eef3.png" width="25%">
 </p>

-For a more indepth guide on how to contribute visit the [contributing.md](https://github.com/UtrechtUniversity/FAIR-Cheatsheets/blob/main/CONTRIBUTING.md) on this github page
+For a more in-depth guide on how to contribute, visit the [contributing.md](https://github.com/UtrechtUniversity/FAIR-Cheatsheets/blob/main/CONTRIBUTING.md) on this GitHub page

+### License

+The FAIR cheatsheets are published under the [CC-BY license](/LICENSE).